Prime Minister Albanese welcomes President Jokowi's visit to Australia - ExBulletin

 Prime Minister Albanese welcomes President Jokowi’s visit to Australia

-Australia is committed to being a strong partner for our friends and neighbors in Southeast Asia,

-Jakarta (ANTARA) – Prime Minister Anthony Albanese will host the visit of President of the Republic of Indonesia Joko Widodo and First Lady Iriana Widodo to Sydney from July 3-5, 2023.
+Tribratanews.polri.go.id – Jakarta.
+Prime Minister Anthony Albanese will host the visit of the President of the Republic of Indonesia Ir.
+H. Joko Widodo and First Lady Iriana Widodo to Sydney from July 3-5, 2023.

 As one of the closest neighbours, he said, Australia has developed extensive cooperation with Indonesia on climate, economic development, education and security issues. regional.

+Read also : National Police Chief pinned Medal of Honor Star Bhayangkara Pratama to 22 Pati Polri

 “Prosperity and stability in our region requires shared effort and responsibility.
-As such, Australia is committed to being a strong partner to our friends and neighbors in Southeast Asia,” Albanese said. .
+As such, Australia is committed to being a strong partner to our friends and neighbors in Southeast Asia,” Albanese said. , quoted by Antaranews.com.

-As a partner and neighbour, Indonesia is considered very important to Australia.

 |